JaviSanchezAgesta/JS_SQL_Folder/README.md

 # JS_SQL_Folder
 SQL Data Analytics Projects

+## Objective

+This folder contains the process of learning SQL through the study of a ficticius company case.
+In this scenario we are analysing customer behaviours

+## Data

+The data set contains information about the following parameters:

+•	Orders
+•	Products
+•	Departments
+The full details of the data are available (here, hyperlink) Tools
+For this project the following Python libraries were used:
+Pandas- for data analysis
+Seaborn-for visualization
+Executing the code
+The code is available as jupyter notebooks, available under /scripts/ To launch the notebook, open the terminal and run the command Importing data: jupyter notebook ImportData.ipynb Generating crosstabs: jupyter notebook CreateCrossTabs.ipynb

 This folder contains the process of learning SQL through the study of a ficticius company case.
 In this scenario we are analysing customer behaviours

 Rockbuster Stealth LLC is a movie rental company that used to have stores around the